andaydin/dot-project/README.md

-# Quick and Simple React Landing Page
+# React Application

-This is a very simple react landing page for easy manipulation and use. <br />
+This is a react application for easy manipulation and use. <br />
 Check out the demo [here](https://react-landing-page-two.now.sh/)

 ## Getting Started